marcusolsson/grafana-hourly-heatmap-panel/README.md

 | Option | Description |
 |--------|-------------|
 | _Show cell border_ | Toggles a cell border to make it easier to distinguish cells with similar values
+| _Show tooltip_ | Toggles the tooltip.
+Due to the current tooltip implementation, this severely impacts performance and I recommend that you disable this for large time intervals.
+For more information, refer to [#12](https://github.com/marcusolsson/grafana-hourly-heatmap-panel/issues/12).
 | _From_ and _To_ | Lets you choose the hours to display.
 This can be used to set working hours, or to filter parts of the day with low traffic |

 #### Legend